 This is a sound basis to look into the future, but the intensity of current conflicts and threats remind us not to remain static.
-We have to invest in science and support the dialog with practice so that we can stay relevant without losing sight of the big questions.
+We have to invest in science and support the dialogue with practice so that we can stay relevant without losing sight of the big questions.
 What does this require?

 First, we have to continue on the path of making the Hertie School a global university in the heart of Europe.
 The Hertie School is in the middle of Berlin, one of the most fascinating places for politics in Europe.
 We want to bring the world's best researchers and practitioners into discussions that are relevant not just for the German government and this country's destiny, but also for Europe and the world, and particularly for the dividing line that is deepening between liberal and autocratic states.
-Our strategic alliances with 40 partner universities in 21 different countries ensure that we will have a deep comparative knowledge among our faculty and students to inform public affairs.
-Simultaneously, our proximity to core German governance institutions enables us to deepen our relationships here at home.
-This will be even more true once we have moved into our new campus in 2025, which will be just a stone's throw away from the seat of the Bundestag, the Bundeskanzleramt and several Federal ministries.
+Our strategic alliances with 40 partner universities in 21 different countries ensure that we will have deep comparative knowledge among our faculty

+and students to inform public affairs.

+Simultaneously, our proximity to core

+German governance institutions enables us

+to deepen our relationships here at home.

+This will be even more true once we have

+moved into our new campus in 2025, which

+will be just a stone's throw away from the

+seat of the Bundestag, the Bundeskanzleramt

+and several Federal ministries.

 Second, and relatedly, we must redefine and sharpen what it means to put science at the service of society.
-Besides the scientific rigor I have mentioned earlier, our mission is to reach out to all of society and escape the ivory tower.
+Besides the scientific rigour I mentioned earlier, our mission is to reach out to all of society and escape the ivory tower.
 We want to make our research and training count, not just in the long run, but also for very specific problems that require urgent action.

+We must redefine and sharpen what it means to put science a the service of society.

 My wish is that the Hertie School will continue to be known as a place where you will move to action and get your hands dirty.
 We will work with our practice partners, our alumni network, our faculty and you, dear students, to spell out how the scientific insights you have gained can be applied to tackle very real issues in the present.
-This can take the form of a professional year, but also with new formats that we will be starting to develop, such as policy labs in which you can engage in working groups together with our researchers, faculty, and outside experts.
+This can take the form of a Professional Year, but also of new formats that we will be starting to develop, such as policy labs in which you can engage in working groups together with our researchers, faculty and outside experts.
 In the coming years, the Hertie School will completely redefine its own method for connecting scientific excellence with real world challenges, ensuring autonomy and relevance simultaneously.